wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-manage-storage-accounts.md

 ## Rotation workflow

-A Microsoft Azure administrator can regenerate or change the primary or secondary key by directly accessing the storage account (via the Microsoft Azure Storage service).
+A <!-- deleted by customization Windows --><!-- keep by customization: begin --> Microsoft <!-- keep by customization: end --> Azure administrator can regenerate or change the primary or secondary key by directly accessing the storage account (via the <!-- deleted by customization Windows --><!-- keep by customization: begin --> Microsoft <!-- keep by customization: end --> Azure Storage service).
 The StorSimple Manager service does not see this change automatically.

 To inform the StorSimple Manager service of the change, you will need to access the StorSimple Manager service, access the storage account, and then synchronize the primary or secondary key (depending on which one was changed).
 The service then gets the latest key, encrypts the keys, and sends the encrypted key to the device.